pat-jj/pat-jj.github.io/_pages/about.md

 #### Research Interests

-I have a wide array of research interests that span across various domains of NLP and AI4Health.
+I have a wide array of research interests that span across various domains.

 My past research mainly focused on: